We welcome all visitors to come and enjoy Koyasan, but we also kindly ask that visitors respect the holy sites in town.

 2. Put the Toba into a basket in front of the statues.

-3. Splash a lot of water onto the Jizo statue for the soul of the ancestor.
+3. Splash water onto the Jizo statue for the soul of the ancestor.

 A “Toba” is a long slender stick used for memorial services.
-Toba are used in memorial services for ancestors and the dead.
+Tobas are used in memorial services for honoring ancestors.

 ￥400/hour (￥100 for each additional 30 minutes)

-Bicycles are available for hire at the Koyasan Shukubo Association Central Office.
+Rental cycles are available at the Koyasan Shukubo Association Central Office.

-Please note that some areas, including Danjo Garan and Okunoin, cannot be entered by bicycle.
+Please note that some areas, including Danjo Garan and Okuno-in do permit bicycles.

 Combination Ticket (Shodo-Kyotsu-Naihaiken)